golang/dep/docs/FAQ.md

 **Pros**

-- it's the only way to get truly reproducible builds, as it guards against upstream renames and deletes
+- It's the only way to get truly reproducible builds, as it guards against upstream renames, deletes and commit history overwrites.
-- you don't need an extra `dep ensure` step (to fetch dependencies) on fresh clones to build your repo
+- You don't need an extra `dep ensure` step (to fetch dependencies) on fresh clones to build your repo: you can use `go get` as usual.

 **Cons**

-- your repo will be bigger, potentially a lot bigger
+- Your repo will be bigger, potentially a lot bigger.
-- PR diffs are more annoying
+- PR diffs are more annoying (but files in `vendor/` are [hidden by default](https://github.com/github/linguist/blob/v5.2.0/lib/linguist/generated.rb#L328) on Github).

 ## How do I roll releases that `dep` will be able to use?